home-assistant/home-assistant.io/source/_integrations/hassmpris.markdown

 1. `libnotify`
 2. GTK+ version 4
 3. Python 3
+4. GObject introspection

-While both these packages are shipped in the overwhelming majority of Linux systems, do please ensure your system has these two libraries already available before proceeding with the next step.
+While these packages are shipped in the overwhelming majority of Linux systems, do please ensure your system has these two libraries already available before proceeding with the next step.
 Your operating system's package manager will help in this task.

 ### Install the MPRIS agent on your media player computer